unforswearing/dued/help.md

 ###To Do

-There is still a lot of work to be done with `dued`.
+There is still a bit of work to be done with `dued`.
 Some of my ideas so far are to:

-- Add the ability to round up to the next hour for scripts that have a time deadline (e.g. if it is 5:45, round up to 6pm instead of using 5pm as the deadline).
+- Correct the known issues.
 - Add error checking/parsing to handle script failures.
 - Add photos to the documentation (for clarity).
-- Possibly add some date formatting options via choose from a list (provided they don't slow the script down)